Ross-TheBoss/RedBlobGreenBlob/README.md

 2. Execute the command:
 `python3 -m pip install RedBlobGreenBlob-master.zip`
 inside the same directory as the zip file.

+To run the game:
+1. Execute the command:
+`python3 -m RedBlobGreenBlob`

 # Credits / Attribution